top of page

 Sebastian Se at the breathwork conference 2002

-Sebastian Se demonstrating ancestral walking techniques and explaining why most modern shoes have negative impact
+Sebastian Se demonstrating ancestral walking techniques and explaining why most modern shoes are bad for us

 bottom of page